spazznolo/spazznolo.github.io/_posts/2023-05-24-goalie-performance-3.md

 </p>
 <p>
 <h5>Exploring Experience</h5>
 Let's start by defining our population.
-There aren't many NHL goalie careers, so we need to be greedy and take as many as we can for the analysis at hand.
-When we talk about experience, we're referencing the number of shots faced.
-We don't know how many shots a goalie faced before the 2007-2008 season, so any goalie playing before then has to be removed.
+There aren't many NHL goalies, so we need to be greedy and take as many as we can for the analysis at hand.
+We don't know how much experience a goalie had before the 2007-2008 season, so any goalie playing that season has to be removed.
 The same is true for the goalies playing the 2022-2023 season.
 As an example, we don't know how Jeremy Sayman's career will turn out - we only know what he's done in his first few seasons, so we can't properly categorize his career yet.
 </p>
 <p>
 Here's a short summary of the experience dataset: